contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

   <tr>
     <td class="tg-s6z2">422</td>
     <td class="tg-s6z2">Unprocessable Entity</td>
     <td class="tg-031e">Make sure that the data you POST refer to the representation's properties and not to the column names they are mapping.
-Also make sure you use the right value type (string, integer) in your POST.</td>
+Also make sure you use the right value type (string, integer) in yoclass="anchor" ur POST.</td>
   </tr>
   <tr>
     <td class="tg-s6z2">500</td>